Deciphering the global production network from cross-border firm transactions: Results

 \section{Results}

-\textbf{We use global inter-firm transaction data covering over 20m firms and 1 billion transactions.} Firm level transaction data has been compiled from a variety of sources including customs and firm-held data, such as shipping data.
-These sources have been integrated using AI-based tools to, for example, disambiguate firm names and match them.
-The data we used represents a static cut which was made available to the research team via a UK government programme (GSCIP), includes firm level attributes for over 20m firms and 1 billion inter-firm transactions between 2021-23.
-All transactions are between firms located in different countries.
-The GSCIP data contains additional firm-level information from other sources, such as firm ownership structures.
+\textbf{We use global inter-firm transaction data covering over 20m firms and 1 billion transactions to construct the product network.} Firm level transaction data has been compiled from a variety of sources including customs and firm-held data, such as bill of lading (shipping) data.
+These sources have been integrated by a commercial provider using AI-based tools to, for example, disambiguate firm names and match them.
+The data covers transactions between firms located in different countries during the period 2021-23 and was made available to the research team via a UK government programme (GSCIP).
+GSCIP procured the firm transaction data from a commercial entity, and linked it to additional firm-level information from other sources, such as firm ownership structures (see SI for more detail).

-We have a number of firm and transaction attributes, a selection of which is shown in Figure 1 B, including dollar transactions for specific products between firm pairs.
-As shown in Figure 1 C-D, the data has high coverage across developed economies, and those with high trade (exports plus imports) volumes such as China and Vietnam.
-It also has good coverage in some middle income countries such as India and Peru, but with lower coverage overall in less economically active regions such as Africa.
+We have a number of firm and transaction attributes, a selection of which are shown in Figure 1 B, including dollar transactions for specific products between firm pairs.
+While our dataset does not include primary-source data for every country, as shown in Figure 1 C-D, the data has high coverage across developed economies including G7 countries, and those with high trade (exports plus imports) volumes such as China and Vietnam.
+It also has good coverage in some middle income countries such as India and Peru, but with lower numbers of firms overall in less economically active regions such as Africa.
+In SI Section 3.3, we show correlations of transaction inflows and outflows with official trade data on imports and exports (Comtrade), finding very high correlations at HS2 product level (0.97-0.99), good correlations for countries (0.62-0.65) with slightly better correlations for exports vs imports, and higher correlations for a subset of poorer countries relative to the most wealthy ones (0.67-69 vs 0.86-0.89).

 \textbf{We infer the importance of each product as an input to any other product from the firm transaction data.} We aim to derive a metric to capture the 'importance' of product $i$ for the production of product $j$.
 In essence, we compute the 'excess' purchase of product $i$ by firms that produce product $j$, relative to the purchase of $i$ by 'an average firm'.
 In our toy example in Figure 2 B, we show that while aluminium panels are purchased very frequently by washing machine firms (relative to all firms), cardboard boxes are often purchased by all types of firms including washing machine firms and hence they are a very common input (and are thus down-weighted in our scheme).